PREP FOOTBALL ROUNDUP: Terry, Rhodes power South Florence past Wilson

 Spartanburg Christian 13

-MULLINS − Hudson Spivey threw for three touchdowns and Coleby Sinclair ran for a pair of scores as Pee Dee Academy improved to 6-1 overall and 2-1 in SCISA Region 2-2A.
+MULLINS − Hudson Spivey threw for three touchdowns and Coleby Sinclair ran for two scores as Pee Dee Academy improved to 6-1 overall and 2-1 in SCISA Region 2-2A.

 Landyn Tyler had two TD receptions for the Golden Eagles and Dylan Carter collected two interceptions.